-Patient feedback plays an integral role in healthcare organization’s quality improvement efforts.
+Patient feedback plays an integral role in healthcare organizations’ quality improvement efforts.
 During a typical 3 to 4 day stay in a large hospital, a patient may interact with up to 50-60 employees.
-(1) In order to maintain high quality outcomes and avoid missed revenue opportunities, it’s important for organizations to ensure that a patient’s interactions with their healthcare system are as positive as possible.
+In order to maintain high-quality outcomes and avoid missed revenue opportunities, it’s important for organizations to ensure that a patient’s interactions with their healthcare system are as positive as possible.

 When looking to improve the patient feedback process, there are several key strategies that healthcare organizations should keep in mind.

-1. Make it simple for patients to give feedback.
+1. Make it simple for patients to use patient feedback software.

 In order to gather comprehensive, clear patient feedback, the process for patients to report their experience should be as straightforward as possible.
-When implementing a patient feedback system, it’s important to keep in mind factors like language barriers, user reading levels, and device compatibility.
-(3)
+When implementing patient feedback software, it’s important to keep in mind factors like language barriers, user reading levels, and device compatibility.

 Even carefully thought-out feedback forms can easily get lost in a patient’s email inbox.
 That’s why it’s important to consider various methods to interact with patients and get feedback, besides simply sending an email.
 For example, a patient could fill out a feedback form on a tablet or desktop device before they leave the facility.

 Feedback can come in many forms, including staff reporting.
-Organizations should encourage staff to report patient experiences that are shared with them through the use of a reporting software.
-(3) With PHP’s reporting software, organizations can make reporting links readily accessible on the intranet page.
+Organizations should encourage staff to report patient experiences that are shared with them through the use of reporting software.
+With Performance Health Partners' patient feedback software, organizations can make reporting links readily accessible on the intranet page.

 3. Analyze feedback to turn it into action.